- One approach to help save on taxes is to do a so-called "focused conversion" of assets in an IRA.

 Looking for opportunities to rebalance

 Joyce holds a variety of funds in her traditional IRA, and she rebalances it regularly in order to stay as close as possible to her targeted asset allocation.
-Because of a recent decline in interest rates, Joyce's portfolio is out of balance: Her fixed income allocation is too high and her equity allocation is too low, based on the objectives of her financial plan.
+Because of a recent increase in market volatility, Joyce's portfolio is out of balance: Her fixed income allocation is now slightly high and her equity allocation is too low, based on the objectives of her financial plan.

 - A conventional rebalancing trade.
 She would sell $10,000 of Bond Fund ABC and buy $10,000 of Equity Fund XYZ in her traditional IRA.
-Let's assume, for purposes of the illustration, that she would then use her brokerage account to buy $1,200 more of XYZ in her traditional IRA.
+Let's assume, for purposes of the illustration, that she would then use her brokerage account to buy $1,200 more of XYZ.

 - A focused conversion.
 She would sell $10,000 of ABC in her traditional IRA but then convert this amount to a Roth IRA, and purchase $10,000 in XYZ shares in her Roth IRA.
 (Note that Joyce considers the Roth IRA and the traditional IRA as a single portfolio for asset allocation purposes.)
-This trade would cost her $1,200 (or $10,000 times 12%, her 2020 marginal tax rate) in current year tax cost, and she would cover this using the cash in her brokerage account.
+Taxes on this trade will cost her $1,200 this year.

-Even though it starts with a smaller investment in XYZ, Option 2 would leave Joyce with $3,360 more than Option 1—an improvement of more than 12.5%.
+Even though it starts with a smaller investment in XYZ, Option 2 would leave Joyce with $3,360 more than Option 1.
 Why?
-Because while Option 1 does allow Joyce to purchase more of XYZ, it also leaves her with a tax bill that's so much higher, resulting in her giving back all the additional gains—and then some.
+Because while Option 1 does allow Joyce to purchase more of XYZ, it also leaves her with a tax bill that's so much higher, it results in her giving back all the additional gains—and then some.

 "Remember, a focused conversion isn't foolproof," says Pomerance.
 "It's possible that a future reduction in tax rates or some other change in tax law could mean that the benefits of focused conversion could be reduced or even eliminated.
 The overall goal for most people doing a focused conversion would be that their future taxable income could be lowered."